narenderpanwar/certified-kubernetes-administrator-course-notes/docs/07-Security/16-Authorization.md

 ## ABAC

 - Attribute-based authorization is where you associate a user or a group of users with a set of permissions. (`kind`: `Policy`)
 - In this case, we say the dev user can view, create and delete pods.
-You do this by creating a policy file with a set of policies defined in adjacent format this way you pass this file into the API server.
+You do this by creating a policy file with a set of policies defined in adjacent format as shown below and pass this file into the API server.
 Similarly, we create a policy definition file for each user or group in this file.
 - Now, every time you need to add or make a change in the security, you must edit this policy file manually and restart the Kube API Server.
 That is why, the attribute-based access control configurations are difficult to manage.

   ![abac](../../images/abac.PNG)